ASIA MARKETS: Tech Stocks Lead Broad Gains By Asian Markets

 Asian stocks rose Tuesday, following overseas gains overnight and as the hot tech sector continued to drive the region's equities.

-Chinese messaging and gaming giant Tencent (0700.HK) led the region's gains.
-Its shares have more than doubled this year, helping Hong Kong's Hang Seng Index to log a 34% gain for the year.
-The increase is among the world's biggest, and puts the index close to its 2007 record high.

-The benchmark rose 1.2% Tuesday morning as Tencent jumped a further 3.7%, putting its market capitalization around $530 billion, surpassing that of Facebook (FB) .
-The stock, whose cumulative value topped $500 billion for the first time Monday, is approaching Amazon.com (AMZN) and its $543 billion market cap.
+"It is difficult to imagine fund managers not having to buy this stock," said Hao Hong, head of research at Bocom International.
+Tencent last week posted third-quarter earnings growth (http://www.marketwatch.com/story/tencent-net-profit-rises-nearly-70-beating-views-2017-11-15) of nearly 70%.

-But count C.Y.
-Fung among those contending that the broader market, and Tencent shares themselves, are still undervalued.
+C.Y.
+Fung is among those contending that the broader market, and Tencent shares themselves, are still undervalued.

 Continue Reading Below